-- 1. The JSAG has been established as an IATA forum where Member airlines and airport coordinators can meet to discuss issues of common interest, work together to formulate industry guidelines related to airline scheduling, slot allocation and airport coordination worldwide and to advise on principles for administering the IATA Schedules Conference. - 2.
-The JSAG will provide recommendations to IATA management on the restructuring of the IATA Schedules Conference into a cost effective and efficient process that delivers valued service to IATA Members, the coordinator community and the industry as a whole. - 3.
-Recommendations of the JSAG to IATA and the industry at large will be based upon consensus between JSAG members and will be submitted to the IATA Schedule Policy Working Group (SPWG) for airline endorsement and to the Worldwide Airport Coordinators Group for their endorsement.
-Recommendations will be presented to the IATA Heads of Delegation to the Schedules Conference for final endorsement. - 4.
+- The JSAG has been established as an IATA forum where Member airlines and airport coordinators can meet to discuss issues of common interest, work together to formulate industry guidelines related to airline scheduling, slot allocation and airport coordination worldwide and to advise on principles for administering the IATA Schedules Conference; - 2.
+The JSAG will provide recommendations to IATA management on the restructuring of the IATA Schedules Conference into a cost effective and efficient process that delivers valued service to IATA Members, the coordinator community and the industry as a whole; - Recommendations of the JSAG to IATA and the industry at large will be based upon consensus between JSAG members and will be submitted to the IATA Schedule Policy Working Group (SPWG) for airline endorsement and to the Worldwide Airport Coordinators Group for their endorsement.
+Recommendations will be presented to the IATA Heads of Delegation to the IATA Schedules Conference for final endorsement; - 4.
 The seven airline members of the JSAG will be appointed for a two-year period while the seven Coordinator members will be elected for a two-year period.
-Every effort will be made to achieve a broad geographical representation of airlines and coordinators. - 5.
-The 7 airline members of the JSAG will be appointed by the IATA Director General from the SPWG to represent the airline community and are eligible for re-appointment. - 6.
-The 7 Coordinator members of the JSAG will be elected by the coordinator community from the Worldwide Airport Coordinators Group (WWACG) Core Group and are eligible for re-election. - 7.
-The Chairman of the JSAG will be appointed by the IATA DG from the seven airline members of the JSAG and the Vice Chairman will be elected from the seven-coordinator members of the JSAG by the coordinator community. - 8.
+Every effort will be made to achieve a broad geographical representation of airlines and coordinators; - 5.
+The 7 airline members of the JSAG will be appointed by the IATA Director General from the SPWG to represent the airline community and are eligible for re-appointment; - 6.
+The 7 Coordinator members of the JSAG will be elected by the coordinator community from the Worldwide Airport Coordinators Group (WWACG) Core Group and are eligible for reelection: - 7.
+The Chairman of the JSAG will be appointed by the IATA DG from the seven airline members of the JSAG and the Vice Chairman will be elected from the seven-coordinator members of the JSAG by the coordinator community; - 8.
 The JSAG will meet as often as necessary to meet its objectives.
 One of its meetings each year should, if practical, be held at either the Geneva or the Montreal office of IATA.
 Additional meetings may also take place in conjunction with the IATA Schedules Conference.
-The agenda and minutes of the JSAG will be agreed by the Chairman and Vice Chairman prior to distribution to the JSAG members and the industry.
+The agenda and minutes of the JSAG will be agreed by the Chairman and Vice Chairman prior to distribution to the JSAG members and the industry; - 9.
+IATA and non-IATA airlines as well as WWACG members and its associate members (facilitators) participating in the IATA SC process may attend JSAG meetings as observers, with the Chairman's approval, for the purpose of addressing specific agenda item(s); - 10.
+A member of IATA Management will serve as secretary to the JSAG;